Arthur Shelby Jr.

 Arthur Shelby Jr. is a fictional character in the British television period crime drama television series Peaky Blinders, created by Steven Knight.
 Played by Paul Anderson, Arthur Shelby Jr. is the older brother of the protagonist Thomas Shelby.
-Arthur is a member of the Peaky Blinders and the deputy vice president of the Shelby Company Limited.
+Arthur is a member of the Peaky Blinders and the deputy vice-president of the Shelby Company Limited.

-Anderson has been confirmed to play Arthur Shelby in the upcoming Peaky Blinders film.
 Although the television series is set in Birmingham, the cottage where the character of Arthur Shelby lived is actually located not far from Liverpool, in the village of Rostherne near Tatton Park in Cheshire.

 Casting

 In a 2017 interview with Den of Geek, Paul Anderson said he was originally up for the role of Tommy Shelby in Peaky Blinders, but was offered the part of Arthur instead.

 Anderson said he was drawn to the role by the script, the writer, and the director, Otto Bathurst.
 He also said he was interested in playing a dark character, and that he enjoyed playing a character with flaws and violent tendencies.

 Anderson says he enjoys playing Arthur because, "he's not just one-dimensional – he's tough and he can be violent and brutal, but he's not just that.
 He's got this inner turmoil."
 He also says that the role has a lot of scope, allowing him to play different layers of the character.